ONLYOFFICE/onlyoffice-mattermost/README.md

 ![Settings](assets/screen_editor.png)

-You can also open the file via the file context menu in the message (not available for the minimum  Mattermost version 5.37.2).
+You can also open the file via the file context menu in the message.

 **Setting file access rights**